arsalan-motamedi/arsalan-motamedi.github.io/_pages/about.md

 Hi friend,

 Welcome to my website.
-As a brief introduction, my favorite color is dark green, I am often happy for no reason, and will easily get intrigued by a puzzle I am unable to solve fast.
+This is Arsalan, a guy who likes dark green, often happy for no reason, and interested in problem solving.
 I may also not be a great friend, but really enjoy chatting with others.